bluerail/rails_validations/README.markdown

 [![Inline docs](http://inch-ci.org/github/bluerail/rails_validations.svg?branch=master)](http://inch-ci.org/github/bluerail/rails_validations)

-A few extra validations for Rails.
+A few extra validations for Ruby on Rails.

 We try to do the ‘sane’ thing by not being too strict, when in doubt, we accept input as being valid.
 We never want to reject valid input as invalid.